mkeshav/data-genie/docs/fixed-width.rst

 Fixed Width
 ============

-This module supports generation of fixed width data.Mostly needed when dealing with output from legacy Mainframe systems
+This module supports generation of fixed width data.
+Mostly needed when dealing with output from legacy Mainframe systems